 - # Thirty-seven percent of recent war veterans are being diagnosed with PTSD and 80 percent are of those are prescribed a psychiatric drug.

 Colonel Bart Billings ~ clinical psychologist with a 34 year military career in both active and reserves ~ speaks out regarding the growing evidence of psychiatric drugs, over medication and violence as well as the VA’s refusal to deal with the situation.
 8 minute video ~

-Posted by Allen L Roland on Apr 11 2014, With 0 Reads, Filed under Editor, Health, Military.
+Posted by Allen L Roland, PhD on April 11, 2014, With 1797 Reads Filed under Health, Military.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.